 Out of Door Time

 Miss.
 Mason was highly in favor of outside time and nature walks.
-Where children are expected to be outside 4-6 hours in a day exploring and observing nature.
+Children are brought outside 4-6 hours a day exploring and observing nature.
 You can read more about the importance of nature walks here: 7 benefits of nature walks.
-Making sure that the child keeps a nature dairy which you can learn about here: How To Get Started With A Charlotte Mason Style Nature Diary .
+As soon as a child can keep a nature diary (age 5 or 6) then it is a source of delight for the child.

 Nature studies serve as living science in a Charlotte Mason philosophy of education.
 “There Is no part of a child’s education more important than that he should lay, by his own observation, a wide basis of facts towards scientific knowledge in the future.
 He must live hours daily in the open air, and, as far as possible in the country; must look and touch and listen; must be quick to know, consciously, every peculiarity of habit or structure, in beast, bird, or insect; the matter of growth and fruitication of every plant.
 He must be a customed to ask why-Why does the wind blow?
 Why does the river flow?
 Why is a leaf-bud sticky?”
 (Charlotte Mason Home Education pg: 264)